Your Rights Under the Party Wall Act 1996

 If a Dispute Arises

-Under the Act, a ‘dispute’ is said to have arisen if either the original notice has not been responded to within 14 days, or a ‘counter-notice’ has been served in response and that hasn’t been responded to within 14 days.Firstly, if a dispute has arisen, you should try to resolve it by speaking with the neighbour(s) involved as it stops you from incurring additional costs.
-However, if a resolution cannot be reached, then it’s up to those involved to either appoint an ‘agreed surveyor’ who will attempt to draw up a resolution which is acceptable to both parties but this will obviously cost money.
+If there is a Dispute Over Building Works, you should try to resolve it by speaking with the neighbour(s) involved as it stops you from incurring additional costs.
+However, if a resolution cannot be reached, it’s up to those involved to either appoint an ‘agreed surveyor’ who will attempt to draw up a resolution which is acceptable to both parties.